All Products

 Select a transit router.
 In this example, the transit router that is associated with VPC2 is selected.

-3. Perform the following operations to add the back-to-origin route of ALB to the transit router associated with VPC1:
+3. Add the back-to-origin route of ALB to the transit router associated with VPC1:

 1. Log on to the CEN console.

-2. On the Instances page of the CEN console, click the ID of the CEN instance that you created.
+2. On the Instances page, click the ID of the CEN instance that you created.

-3. On the Basic Settings > Transfer Router tab, click the ID of the transfer router that is associated with VPC1.
+3. On the Basic Settings > Transfer Router tab, click the ID of the transit router that is associated with VPC1.

-5. In the Add Route Entry dialog box, configure the parameters and click OK.
-The following table describes the parameters.
+5. In the Add Route Entry dialog box, configure the parameters by referring to the following table and click OK.

 Parameter